-3.3.
-If, following initial investigation, the Investigating Officer finds that there is no prima facie case to answer, or that the allegation of Misconduct is frivolous or vexatious and therefore not in the interests of the Society to pursue, the Investigating Officer shall record their preliminary findings and inform the complainant of the outcome of the initial investigation.
+- 3.6 The Investigating Officer should so far as practicable have no previous involvement in the subject matter of the allegation(s) and be in a position to consider the matter impartially.
+For example, they should be a non-member Trustee and/or have no interests or loyalties which could conflict with their role as Investigating Officer. - 3.7 The initial investigation shall be conducted without undue delay and the provisional timeframe to conclude the initial investigation will be up to twelve weeks.
+Additional time will be allowed to ensure due process. - 3.8 The Investigating Officer may speak with anyone they feel will help their investigation, including but not limited to, the source(s) of the allegation, the Member who is being investigated of the allegation and any potential witnesses. - 3.9 If, following initial investigation, the Investigating Officer finds that there is no prima facie case to answer, or that the allegation of Misconduct is frivolous or vexatious and therefore not in the interests of BPS to pursue, the Investigating Officer shall present their preliminary findings to the President, who will inform the complainant of the outcome of the initial investigation.
 The Investigating Officer shall consider any further information provided by the complainant in response to the preliminary findings in determining whether further investigation is required.
-If no such information is presented or is not sufficient to warrant further investigation, the Investigating Officer shall consult with the President and, if the President agrees, take no further action beyond noting in the Society records that the allegation or report was unfounded, frivolous or vexatious.
-The President shall provide a summary report to Council, on an anonymised basis if considered appropriate, outlining the process conducted to date and reiterating any finding of an unfounded, frivolous or vexatious allegation.

-3.4.
-If the Investigating Officer finds that there is sufficient evidence of possible Misconduct to warrant further investigation, the Investigating Officer shall recommend to Council that the allegation should be referred to:

-3.4.1. a Disciplinary Panel; and/or

-3.4.2. an appropriate external party such as a regulator; and/or

-3.4.3. the employer of the Member about whom the allegation has been made where the employer, either explicitly or by implication, is involved in the allegation.

-3.5.
-The Investigating Officer shall inform the source of the allegation, in general terms, whether the matter has been referred to a Disciplinary Panel or externally

-4 Stage two - Hearing by the Disciplinary Panel
+If no such information is presented or is not sufficient to warrant further investigation, no further action will be taken beyond noting in BPS's records that the allegation or report was unfounded, frivolous or vexatious.
+The President shall provide a summary report to Council, on an anonymised basis if considered appropriate, outlining the process conducted to date and reiterating any finding of an unfounded, frivolous or vexatious allegation. - 3.10 If the Investigating Officer finds that there is sufficient evidence of possible Misconduct to warrant further investigation, the Investigating Officer shall recommend to Council that the allegation should be referred to: - 3.10.1 a Disciplinary Panel; and/or - 3.10.2 an appropriate external party such as a regulator; and/or - 3.10.3 the employer of the Member about whom the allegation has been made where the employer, either explicitly or by implication, is involved in the allegation. - 3.11 The Investigating Officer shall inform any source of the allegation, in general terms, whether the matter has been referred to a Disciplinary Panel or externally. - 3.12 The Investigating Officer shall inform the Member who is being investigated of the allegation that the matter has been referred to a Disciplinary Panel.

+4 STAGE 2 - DISCIPLINARY PANEL

-4.1.
-Subject to clause 4.2, the "Disciplinary Panel" shall comprise such Members within the Society as the Council shall determine in its absolute discretion as most appropriate to review any specific allegation of Misconduct but must include [three] members of the Council [who are not also Honorary Officers], selected by the Council from time to time.
+- 4.1 Subject to clause 4.2, the "Disciplinary Panel" shall comprise such Members within BPS as the Council shall determine in its absolute discretion as most appropriate to review any specific allegation of Misconduct but must include 3 members of the Council [who are not also Honorary Officers], selected by the Council from time to time. - 4.2 The Disciplinary Panel must not include any Vice-Presidents and Vice-Presidents shall not participate in the initial stages of this Procedure.
+The Vice-Presidents may be called on to form an Appeal Panel (described further in clause 4.14below)

-4.2.
-The Disciplinary Panel must not include any Vice-Presidents and Vice-Presidents shall not participate in the initial stages of this Procedure.
-The Vice-Presidents may be called on to form an Appeal Panel (described further in clause 4.12 below), and must therefore ensure the impartiality and independence of the appeal process.
+and must therefore ensure the impartiality and independence of the appeal process.